MEDSL/2020-elections-official/README.md

 Added 4-20-2021.
 Local data not included at the moment.

+## Maine

+Added 07-01-2021.

+* Maine reports election results at the township level, rather at the precinct level.
+Township/municipality is treated as precinct in the cleaned data.

+* Certain rows contain county-fips info in place of jurisdiction-fips info for one of two reasons: (1) Maine reports state UOCAVA vote totals for each candidate aggregated at the county level.
+(2) Township information for certain towns could not be matched to our jurisdiction-fips merger file.

 ## Maryland

 Added 02-09-2021.
 Local data not included at the moment.